John Wick (film): Moral ambiguity

 Comparisons to McClane, Rambo, and Draven also emphasize the moral justification behind Wick's actions.
 Bacon described these narratives, in which the protagonists are typically seen as righteous, forced into conflicts not of their choosing, but bound by a sense of honor or duty.
-Audiences forgive their violence because it is framed as deserved or just.
+Audiences forgive the violence because it is framed as deserved or just.
 John's association with these figures strengthens the perception that he is justified in his violent actions, particularly as he often faces much younger adversaries.
 However, John's past as a professional assassin complicates his moral standing, and John Wick does not dwell on any guilt or remorse he may feel about this aspect of his life.

 Despite this morally ambiguous history, the audience's perception of John is shaped by the actor who plays him.
 Much like Willis's off-screen persona influenced the character of McClane, Reeves's real-life reputation plays a significant role in how John is viewed.
 Hall describes Reeves being widely regarded as a humble, kind-hearted, and down-to-earth figure, qualities that inform the audience's reading of Wick.
 His likability and good deeds outside the film industry elevate John's character, making his grief over his wife, his desire for peace, and the murder of his dog resonate on a deeper, more emotional level.
 The final gift of the puppy Daisy, from his wife, symbolizes John's new beginning and the potential for hope, as well as serving as a continuing connection to Helen and a demonstration of John's softer side.
 However, when figures from his past invade his life and kill Daisy, it symbolizes the destruction of the future he yearned for—forcing him back into his former violent world—and serves as sufficient justification for John's actions, in the eyes of the audience.
-As John tells Vigo: "When Helen died, I lost everything.
+As John tells Viggo: "When Helen died, I lost everything.
 Until that dog arrived on my doorstep...
 I received some semblance of hope... an opportunity to grieve unalone...
 And your son... took that from me...
 Stole that from me...
 Killed that from me!"
 At the conclusion of John Wick, John adopts a pit bull.
 Bacon said that, unlike Daisy, this new dog is not a symbol of grief but a fitting companion and solidification of John's transition back to a violent world.